Living in Scary and Uncertain Times: Finding Solace in Galatians 5:22-23

 Perhaps the word “ordinary” is the problem.
 “Hey, I live ordinary, monotonous, unexciting every day of my life!
 So why on earth would I want to get up early, dress up, squeeze into a pew full of strangers, and listen to irrelevant “stuff” that puts me back to sleep and causes me to snore and drool out the side of my mouth?
 Why?”

-Megachurches have tried to fill the gap with music, and light shows that could rival “Jesus Christ Superstar”.
+Megachurches have tried to fill the gap with music and light shows that could rival “Jesus Christ Superstar”.

 The problem is, while we were swinging and swaying and belting out forty-five minutes of music (albeit beautiful music), Jesus left the building, and no one noticed.

 Is it the church’s responsibility to turn our ordinary lives into extraordinary – which is what God meant for us, you know!
 My own faith has grown from non-existent to something beyond my imagination.
-My God-filled AHA moments and the breathtaking adventure God has me on did not develop while I was sitting in the pew on most Sundays.
+My God-filled AHA moments and the often breathtaking adventure God has me on did not develop while I was sitting in the pew on most Sundays.

 Don’t get me wrong.
 I love being a part of a church community.
 It keeps me grounded and enhances my faith.
 When we receive the Eucharist, we are reminded of Jesus’ words at the Last Supper, “take this bread and never forget me.
-Never forget how much I love you!”But, there is more that must take place the other six days of the week.
+Never forget how much I love you!”
+But, there is more that must take place the other six days of the week.
 We are told by Jesus to “never forget,” Then, at the end of the service, we are told to take that love out into a hurting world.
 That’s what Jesus meant by “Follow me”.
 He never said, “Worship me”.

 Don’t sleepwalk through life, it’s too important, and frankly, it’s way too awesome to miss!